Washington State Court Rules Florist Broke The Law By Refusing To Serve Gay Couple

 The highest court in Washington state says a florist violated the state's anti-discrimination law when she refused to provide floral services to a gay couple.

-The unanimous decision cited a 2006 Washington state anti-discrimination law that makes it illegal to turn away customers because of their sexual-orientation, adding that distinction to other protected factors such as gender, religion and race.
+The unanimous decision cited a 2006 Washington state anti-discrimination law that makes it illegal to turn away customers because of their sexual orientation, adding that distinction to other protected factors such as gender, religion and race.

 As Anna King has reported for NPR, Curt Freed and Robert Ingersoll were engaged to be married in 2013: